-Discover Mizkan’s 200 years of vinegar heritage, from pioneering sake brewer Matazaemon Nakano I in 1804, through to the present time, where we have become the number one manufacturer of sushi seasoning in the world.
+Discover Mizkan’s 200 years of vinegar heritage, from pioneering sake brewer Matazaemon Nakano I in 1804, through to the present time, where we have become the number one vinegar company in Japan.

 Find out about the meaning behind our iconic Mizkan logo and our commitment to new taste experiences and the well-being of our environment and community.

 Discover Mizkan’s range of authentic Japanese vinegars, sushi seasonings and mirin-style seasoning.

 Each of our vinegars has a different taste profile and acidity to suit a range of dishes.
 Our sushi seasonings are carefully crafted for the best balance of acidity and sweetness to season rice.
 Learn how to use our versatile Honteri mirin-style seasoning to sweeten and add flavour and shine to a variety of dishes.